 - For my post on the FEIE, see: Foreign Earned Income Exclusion for 2018

-- I strongly recommend you only read quality blogs written by a professionals.
-Many of the user supported sites are filled with misinformation… which can be especially dangerous for us expats.
+- I strongly recommend you only read quality blogs written by a professional.
+Many of the user-supported sites are filled with misinformation… which can be especially dangerous for us expats.
 Avoid the rumor mills and forums and look for quality information.